hodorsoft/HodorVault/README.md

 ﻿# HodorVault

-App with dotnet core backend with Vue frontend.
+App with dotnet core backend and Vue frontend.
 Just for portfolio purposes.

 ## Backend installation